shfitz/DM1143-Ideation-and-Prototyping-FA17/syllabus.md

 ### PROJECTS & ASSIGNMENTS

 All due dates can be found in the calendar.
 This is just an overview and description of all the projects for the course.
-Please name ALL files as firstnameinitiallastname_i&d_fa17_assignmentname (i.e. sfitz_i&d_fa17_assignmentname.pdf)

 #### Projects